Piet Retief Delegation massacre: The Aftermath

-After the Retief massacre, Dingane directed attacks against several unsuspecting Voortrekker encampments including the one at Bloukrans.
-This plunged the Great Trek into temporary disarray.
-In total 534 men, women and children were killed in the Weenen massacre.
+After the incident, King Dingane directed attacks against several unsuspecting voortrekker encampments including the one at Bloukrans.
+This plunged the Great Trek into a temporary disarray, In total of 534 men, women and children were killed in the Weenen massacre.

-Retief's death and the Weenen massacre eventually led to the decisive Voortrekker victory at Blood River, after which Andries Pretorius and his "victory commando" recovered the remains of the Retief party.
+Piet Retief's death and the Weenen massacre eventually led to the decisive voortrekker victory at Blood River, after which Andries Pretorius and his "victory commando" recovered the remains of the Piet Retief party.
 They buried them on 21 December 1838.
-The twenty-one year old Jan Gerritze Bantjes (1817-1887), Retief's former secretary and now Pretorious' secretary, recorded the battle and the entire December campaign in the "Bantjes Journal".
+The 21 year old Jan Bantjes (1817-1887), Piet Retief's former secretary and now Pretorius' secretary, recorded the battle and the entire December campaign in the "Bantjes journal".

-Recovered was the undamaged deed, "The Cession of Natal" from Retief's leather pouch, also written by Bantjes, and later verified by a member of the "victory commando", E.F.
+Recovered was the undamaged deed, "The cession of Natal" from Piet Retief's leather pouch, also written by Jan Bantjes and later verified by a member of the "victory commando", E.F.
 Potgieter.
-Two exact copies of the deed survive, (either of which could be the original) but legend states the original disappeared in transit to the Netherlands during the Anglo-Boer War (1899-1902).
-The site of the Retief grave was more or less forgotten until pointed out in 1896 by J.H.
-Hattingh, a surviving member of Pretorius's commando.
-A monument recording the names of the members of Retief's delegation was erected near the grave in 1922.
+The two exact copies of the deed survives, either of which could be the original but the legend has it that the original disappeared during the transiting to the Netherlands during the Anglo-Boer War (1899-1902).
+The site of the Piet Retief's grave was more or less forgotten until pointed out in 1896 by J.H.
+Hattingh, a surviving member of Pretorius's "victory commando".
+A monument recording the names of the members of Piet Retief's delegation was erected near the grave in 1922.